-Looking to Start a Neobank?
-Here’s How to Get a Banking License
+Starting a Neobank: How to Get a Banking License

 Not saddled with physical branches and paper-based workflows, virtual banks allow organizations to cut operational costs and increase efficiency while providing private individuals with lower fees and enhanced user experience.
 Furthermore, legacy compliance issues are not so strict for virtual banks in comparison with traditional banks.
-However, institutions have to obtain a banking license for entering the market.
+However, these institutions, as well as the usual banks, have to obtain a banking license for entering the market.
+The types of licenses and the rules for obtaining them differ depending on the scope of services provided by the neobank.

-In this article, software experts at Surf have described how to get a banking license for an online bank launch.
+In this article, software experts at Surf have described the process of getting banking licenses of all possible kinds for an online bank launch.
 But first, let’s have a brief look at neobank statistics demonstrating a shift towards digitization.

 Neobanking market growth in 2021 and beyond